SaiSandeepGollapudi/JavaPrepTheory/README.md

 We can also download a jar file from Maven online and add that by file - project structure, - library, and add library.

 JSP
-JSP: JavaServer Pages - Dynamic web pages using Java embedded in HTML.
+JSP: JavaServer Pages - Dynamic web pages using Java, embedded in HTML.

 Servlets: Java classes extending web server functionality for handling HTTP requests and generating responses.